How cybercriminals try to bypass antivirus protection

 Code packing and encryption

-The majority of worms and Trojan viruses are packed and encrypted.
+The majority of worms and Trojans are packed and encrypted.
 Hackers also design special utilities for packing and encrypting.
-Every Internet file that has been processed using CryptExe, Exeref, PolyCrypt and some other utilities, has been found to be malicious.
+Every internet file that has been processed using CryptExe, Exeref, PolyCrypt and some other utilities, has been found to be malicious.
 To detect packed and encrypted worms and Trojans, the antivirus program must either add new unpacking and decoding methods, or add new signatures for each sample of a malicious program.

 Blocking antivirus programs and antivirus database updates